klod68/kpsf/README.txt

 called OID.

 Is there support for cursors?
-The retrive method in the PersisteServer class can return DataView, which is a non-provider class for collections of records.
-It can return only one record or millions.
+The retrive method in the PersisteServer class can return DataViews (.NET implementation), which is a non-provider class for collections of records.
+It can return one record or millions.
 In this way the control is in the client that use the method to return the number of entities it can handles.

 Is there any support for reporting tools?
 This is an object-oriented Persistence Service for applications.
 If the reporting tool can work with .NET classes, then it will work with it.
 Otherwise, you need to encapsulate the service and make an adapter for your reporting tool.
-If the tool works with your persistence mechanism it's recommended then that the reporting tool and your mechanism communicate directly, using the language or code it support.
+If the tool works with your persistence mechanism it's recommended then that the reporting tool and your mechanism communicate directly, using the language or code it supports.

 Is there support for multiple architectures?
 This is a .NET framework project.
 If the architecture where you plan to use it, supports .NET, there's no problem to use this service.